-If you’re looking for ways to grow your blog, improve SEO and gain traffic, blog commenting can be an effective strategy.
-Blog commenting is a simple strategy to start building links back to your site while building solid relationships with people in your industry.
-If done right, it can serve as a great tool to build domain authority, develop relationships within your niche, create organic links, and gain new traffic.
+If you’re looking for ways to grow your blog, improve SEO, and get traffic, blog commenting can be an effective strategy.
+If done right, it can be a great way to build domain authority, develop relationships within your niche, and promote your blog.

 What is Blog Commenting?